Compare Loan Types:

 The Disadvantage of Standard Variable Rate

-A standard variable rate home loan may be suitable for many people.
-However, it may not be the right option for you if you are not fond of variable rates.
-If you already want to know how much you will have to pay for the interest of the loan, a fixed rate may be the better choice for you.
+A standard variable rate home loan may not be suitable for all our customers.
+If you need more assurance on exactly how much interest you will be paying on your loan, then a fixed rate may be the better choice for you.

 SVRs can change in interest rates anytime, depending on the RBA.
 It is always a good idea to determine the pros and cons of a particular loan type before proceeding with the application.